xginevra/good_vibes/README.md

+# Dealing with psoriasis in daily life
+---
 ## What is Psoriasis?

 Psoriasis is a chronic, proliferative and inflammatory disease which mostly affects the skin.
 Once it appears, most people